HilarioNengareJr/Student-Rental-Website/README.md

 ## How to Use

 1. **Visit the Website:**
-   - Access Student Rental Hub through your web browser.
+   - Access Student Rental Web through your web browser.

 2. **Explore Listings:**
    - Browse available properties and filter results based on your criteria.